Unless noted, all kickoffs at 7:30 p.m.

 Last year: Roberson beat North Henderson, 22-20.

-Notes: No one at North Henderson was deterred by last year’s game of musical chairs at quarterback – juniors Trevor Craft (918 yards and nine touchdowns with eight interceptions) and Ashton Woodring (828 yards and six touchdowns with eight interceptions) were two of three players to start at the position due to injuries.
+Notes: No one at North Henderson was deterred by last year’s game of musical chairs at quarterback — juniors Trevor Craft (918 yards and nine touchdowns with eight interceptions) and Ashton Woodring (828 yards and six touchdowns with eight interceptions) were two of three players to start at the position because of injuries.
 And each 11th grader will get a chance to run the offense this fall, according to Knights coach J.D.
 Dinwiddie.
 Whether it’s Craft or Woodring, one of their best receiving outlets is senior Dalton Whitaker (43 receptions for 582 yards and six touchdowns).
 Roberson sophomore Seth Griswold made more tackles (132) in 2013 than any returning player in WNC.
 Senior Keith Jenkerson (111 tackles) is also back in the mix for the Rams’ D. Roberson has won 13 of its last 15 season openers, but this will be the first for new coach Chris Deal.

 Pick: Roberson by 7.